 A Weighted Blanket

-I have not tried one of these, but I have seen many discussions about them between people with Fibromyalgia and I have seen many people recommending them.
-I don’t know if any brands are specially rated.
+have seen many discussions about them between people with Fibromyalgia and I have seen many people recommending them.
 If your Spoonie suffers from stress or anxiety weighted blankets are said to be of benefit.
-If you have a weighted blanket I’d love to hear your thoughts!
+I have one, I don’t use it all the time, but at the times I need it, it is a valuable asset.

 Your Perfect Gift